 Lenore is an enthusiastic hiker and kayaker and takes every opportunity to explore the amazing Great Southern region on land or on the water.

-Karl is the Project Coordinator for the Great Southern Trails Master Plan.
+Karl is the Trails Coordinator for the implementation of the Great Southern Trails Master Plan.
 Karl has a Natural Resource Management background managing biodiversity projects on Western Australia’s South Coast for the last nine years.
 Prior to that he has coordinated school and community education projects with the Department of Environment, and has managed projects involving conservation trainees.

 Karl knows that a benefit of living in the Great Southern is the amazing choice of outdoor environments and activities which he shares with his family.
 Camping, hiking and canoeing are favourites of this family!